pie-framework/pie-elements/packages/multiple-choice/docs/pie-schema.json.md

 * `checkbox`
 * `radio`

+# `shuffle` (boolean)

+Indicates the order of choices should be randdomly ordered when presented to user

+# `partialScoring` (boolean, required)

+Indicates that the item should use partial scoring

 # `id` (string, required)

 Identifier to identify the Pie Element in html markup, Must be unique within a pie item config.